 Over the last several years since the saturation of digital tools in art, students in community colleges love learning in the darkroom.
 They love it!
 There is the possibility of achieving, within certain photo studio student groups, a kind of professional camaraderie and critical pleasure that fosters how to work around other people while also being creative.
 This can happen in a digital studio, of course, with the right instructor, but everyone has a digital studio.
 Feather River College Studio Arts has a darkroom.
 The photography courses utilize a unique (rarely found in higher ed) darkroom-digital hybrid curriculum and tools.
 Many artists who teach photography would love to have this blend, but it’s difficult to achieve this within most departments due to competing faculty interests, space/studio/scheduling issues (they are usually in separate rooms, floors or buildings) or simply because academia tends to have a quick hyperactive response to new technology that doesn't allow for hybrid curriculums.
 We have the flexibility to do this and respond to student amibitions.

-The Feather River College Art Department owns, for student use:
+Feather River College Arts has available for student use:

 - SLR cameras (35mm)

 - Medium format cameras